-KANSAS CITY, Mo. -- In the course of just over a year, Children's Mercy Hospital had to send out letters to the parents of nearly 70,000 patients, explaining how their child’s medical records were accidentally disclosed.
+KANSAS CITY, Mo. -- In the course of just over a year, Children's Mercy Hospital had to send out letters to the parents of nearly 70,000 patients, explaining security breaches that meant their child's personal records could have been compromised.

 This year three class-action lawsuits have been filed against the hospital related to three incidents where the records were made public.

 Britney Walker had taken her daughter to Children’s Mercy since she was 2 months old.
 So she said when she got the first letter back in the summer of 2016 that hundreds of medical records being transported were stolen out of the trunk of a car, she tried to give them the benefit of the doubt.

 “It contained my child’s name, her date of birth, upcoming appointments that she had, who we were seeing at the clinics," she explained.

 Then in May 2017, another 5,300 patients' families received a letter that someone at the hospital had set up an unauthorized website.
 According to a lawsuit, patient names, dates of births, phone numbers, medical records and diagnoses were posted to the web.